zoranbosnjak/asterix-specs/website/faq.md

   with the intention to extend it with the FX bit, for example `I002/050`.
   In this project, such items are handled as a special case of *repetitive* item, denoted as `repetitive fx`.

+* The interpretation of `V` bit (code validated bit) is sometimes used inconsistently.
+For example, REF-048, edition 1.12 is using both variants, where `0` means `Code validated` or `Code not validated`, depending on the subitem.
+See corresponding subitem notes for details.